-Design Guidelines:
+2.20.25: Design Guidelines:

-- All trails must adhere to the trail standards contained in the United States Access Board Accessibility Standards for Federal Outdoor Developed Areas. - Primary trails should be a minimum of 10' wide.
+- All trails must adhere to the trail standards contained in the United States Access Board Accessibility Standards (provided upon request) for Federal Outdoor Developed Areas. - Primary trails should be a minimum of 10' wide.
 Wider widths should be considered in areas of intense use and across bridges and boardwalks to safely accommodate two-way traffic.
 Trail width may be reduced to 8' for short distances where there are physical constraints. - Connector trails should be a minimum of 6' wide. - Single track trails should be a minimum of 3' wide.